Information alert

 Additional tips

-• Use two measures of double cream to one measure of water as a milk alternative (for tea, coffee and cereal).
+• Use two parts double cream and one part water as a milk alternative for tea, coffee or cereal.

-• Grate hard cheeses to make them go further and opt for mature cheeses to give stronger flavour.
+• Grate hard cheeses to make them last longer and choose mature cheeses for a stronger flavour.

 Fruits and vegetables

 Fruits and vegetables are naturally low in phosphate and you can eat them freely on a low-phosphate diet.
-They are an important source of vitamins, minerals and fibre, and you should aim to have a minimum of five portions of fruits and vegetables per day.
+They are an important source of vitamins, minerals and fibre.
+Aim for at least five portions a day.

 • One portion is 80g of fresh, frozen or tinned fruit or vegetables.
 For example, a small handful of berries or grapes; one small apple, orange or banana; three heaped tablespoons of cooked vegetables; or one small bowl of salad.